htluu-ucsd/cse15l-lab-reports/LabReport5.md

 java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore TestListExamples
 ```

-The command I used in the terminal was `bash grade.sh` + `<Enter>` which compiled the java files and ran the JUnit tests in `ListExamples.java` and printed the result to the terminal.
+The command I used in the terminal was `bash grade.sh` + `<Enter>` which compiled the java files and ran the JUnit tests in `TestListExamples.java` and printed the result to the terminal.

 Following the TA suggestion, I modified the `TestListExamples.java` file and added more tests:
 ```